US sells ambassador home in Israel, securing Jerusalem move

 “The buyer was was selected solely on the basis of having submitted the highest and best offer.
 The selected buyer and the unsuccessful bidders have been notified,” it said.

 A report in the Israeli financial news outlet Globes identified the buyer as U.S. casino magnate Sheldon Adelson, a major supporter and financial backer of President Donald Trump.
-The report could not immediately be confirmed.
+Representatives for Adelson did not immediately respond to a request for comment.

 The Trump administration moved the embassy from Tel Aviv to Jerusalem in 2018, shortly after recognizing Jerusalem as Israel’s capital.